unripelo/unripelo/README.md

 # about me
-hi, i'm Aya! currently a 3rd year burnout cs student
+hi, i'm Aya! currently a 3rd year cs student & trying not to burnout